 Legal expenses will cover your costs if you are involved in a legal dispute with your tenant.

 Home emergency cover will pay out for repairs if your property's supply of gas, electricity, heating or water is disrupted, and help to get it fixed more quickly.
+It is a useful policy because it can solve common problems that need to be fixed quickly and may not count as an insurance claim if you use it.
+A number of companies such as More Than, Saga and British Gas offer separate landlord home emergency policies.

 Agencies and tenants’ insurance